Dr Neil Gibson

 For over 20 years now I have worked with people with a wide range of problems including anxiety, depression, panic, trauma, identity and relationship issues.
 You are most welcome to contact me for a free initial telephone consultation.

 Many people experience emotional difficulties at some point in their lives.
 Sometimes problems may be longstanding, sometimes they occur out of the blue or because of a crisis.
-It may even me that your problem is difficult to define, or that you feel that something just 'isn't right'.
-Whatever the case, talking to a qualified psychotherapist gives you an opportunity to talk though your concerns in a confidential, non-judgmental space.
-As a trained psychotherapist I use my knowledge, skills and experience to help you deepen your understanding of yourself so that you can begin to make a positive difference to your life.
+It may be that your problem is difficult to define, or that you feel that something just 'isn't right'.
+Whatever the case, talking to a qualified psychotherapist gives you an opportunity to work though your concerns in a confidential, non-judgmental space.
+The aim is to help you deepen your understanding of yourself so that you can begin to make a positive, meaningful, changes to your life.

 The First Meeting